xuankimtran/docs-1/pages/katalon-testcloud/integrate-testcloud-with-testops.md

     Follow the on-screen instruction:

     i.
-Select your OS, then download the binary file.
+Select your OS, download the binary file, then unzip the file.

     ii.
-Right click on the downloaded binary file to open the terminal (for macOs), or open the file in cmd.exe (for Windows).
+Right click on the file to open it in the terminal (for macOs), or open the file in cmd.exe (for Windows).

     iii.
 Copy the command in the **Generate configuration** section, paste it in Terminal/cmd, then click *Enter* to run the command.